 So you can make it look and work more or less however you want if you put the work in.
 If you don’t make the effort to customise it then stock Android 5.0 Lollipop is less stylish and distinctive than Windows Phone 8.1, but it’s by no means ugly, with a new look dubbed ‘Material Design’ which is flatter and more two-dimensional than before, but adds shadows, fluid animations and more.
 It’s at once cleaner and more detailed than previous Android releases.

 Android apps are more varied in their appearance than on Windows Phone, especially when you consider that different manufacturers put their own overlay and apps on the phones, but the stock apps tend to have a fairly unified look.
 They’re a little more cluttered than their Windows Phone counterparts, but still have a clean, simple design, so they’re rarely confusing to use.

 There’s no getting around it, Windows Phone 8.1 has an app problem.
-The number of available apps has been steadily growing and includes many popular ones like Facebook and Instagram, but there are still only around 250,000 available apps compared to over 1,300,000 Android apps.
+The number of available apps has been steadily growing and includes many popular ones like Facebook and Instagram, but there are still well under 400,000 available apps compared to over 1,300,000 Android apps

 So if you’re happy to stick just to big names then Windows Phone will for the most part serve you well, but if you want a wide selection of apps then Android still has an advantage.
 Although as you'd expect Windows Phone has native support for Microsoft Office products with greater features which is something business users should consider.